FutureProcessing/rethinkdb-migration/README.md

 ## Usage

-Lets create migration script with query which creates new table in database.
+Let's create migration script with query which creates new table in database.
-Thus, we use config file to provide configuration for rethingdb-migration.
+Thus, we use config file to provide configuration for rethinkdb-migration.
 ##### Define following data in *config-example.json*
 ```javascript
 {